 Offenders Harm Bank

-Any Nebraska crime survivor may request to view their offender’s “Harm” (apology) letters which is kept on file at the Community Justice Center in Lincoln, Nebraska.
-All harm letters must remain at the CJC office; these documents are only for viewing.
-Offenders who have taken and successful completed the CJC Offenders Motivational/Victims Impact Class may request to have his/her letter placed on file at the CJC.
+Nebraskan crime survivors may request to view an offender’s harm (apology) letter/s.
+These letters are an essential part of CJC programming and assist in the process of offenders taking responsibility for their harm and the impact on victims and the community.
+All CJC program participants complete a harm (apology) letter as part of the program.
+Letters are kept on file at CJC in Lincoln, Nebraska.
+All letters must remain at the CJC office.
+Offenders who have taken and successfully completed the CJC Offenders Motivational-Victims Impact Class, may request to have his/her letter placed on file at CJC.

-Offenders whose crimes involve sexual assault, children or domestic violence CANNOT deposit their “Harm” (apology) letters in the CJC Harm Bank.
+Offenders whose crime/s involve sexual assault, children, or domestic violence CANNOT deposit their harm (apology) letters in CJC’s Harm Bank.

-To find out if you have a letter on file, please contact the CJC at (402) 429-1050.
-If your offender has a letter on file, a pre-viewing meeting will be arranged to address any issues.
+To find out if a letter is on file pertaining to a particular crime and harm, please contact CJC at (402) 429-1050.
+If an offender has a harm (apology) letter on file, that you would like to see, a pre-viewing meeting will be arranged.

-Note: For some crime survivors, harm (apology) letters is all they need from their offender.
-Other crime survivors may need a harm letter and much more.
-Some crime survivors have no interest in a harm letter.
-Each survivors needs are different; each survivor must be given the right to decide whether or not they want a harm letter (apology).
-Crime survivors should not be judged because they do or do not want to receive a harm (apology) letter.
+Note: For some crime survivors, harm (apology) letters may be all they need from an offender.
+Other crime survivors may need a harm (apology) letter and much more.
+Some crime survivors have no interest in harm letters.
+Each survivor needs are different and each must be given the right to decide whether or not they want to particpate by viewing a harm (apology) letter.
+Crime survivors should not be judged because they do/don’t want to see a harm (apology) letter.